Transformations

 You can set the transformation function of a plot by updating plot.transformation.transform_func[] = new_func

 .
 This will also change the transformation function of each child plot.
-Note that this will be reset when the plots parent transformation function changes, e.g. if ax.xscale
+Note that this will usually be reset when the plots parent transformation function changes, e.g. if ax.xscale

 Scene Transformation